2008 LIVE SAFE BE PREPARED

 To remove your record from the registry please send the following information.
 The name of the individual registered, the emergency contact associated with this individual, the city and state for both persons.
 Your letter must also include the date your registration was sent; this is a security factor for permanent removal.

-Please send this remove request via letter to:
+Please send your removal request via letter to:

 Next Of Kin Registry